mokolodi1/MedBook_/dev-ops/README.md

 Meteor.call("refreshCBioPortalAccess");
 ```

-To refresh the cBioPortal with the latest WCDT data, run the following in the Javascript console while logged into MedBook.
+To refresh the cBioPortal with new data, run the following in the Javascript console while logged into MedBook.
 This code will open a new tab to view the log file for the job.
 This tab will display a 404 error initially; once the job finishes, a log file will be available at the URL opened.

+#### Arguments
+ - `sample_group_id`: id of the sample group that defines which expression data will be loaded
+ - `form_id`: id of the clinical form for sample level data, sample_labels in this form **must match** sample labels from the sample_group defined above.
+ - `patient_form_id`: id of the clinical form with patient level attributes.

 ```
 Meteor.call("refreshCBioPortalData", {
   // replace these three IDs with the data you'd like to load
-  form_id: "DPm4uNN4RyeyCc5w6",
+  form_id: "INSERT_ID_HERE",
-  sample_group_id: "eQaaTBMDEkj2wJm3h",
+  sample_group_id: "INSERT_ID_HERE",
-  patient_form_id: "uQ2qBhPiCJqGmZiRd"
+  patient_form_id: "INSERT_ID_HERE"
 }, (error, jobId) => {
   if (error) {
     console.log("ERROR:", error);